Altay (tank): Development

 The project was initiated with an agreement signed between Otokar and the Undersecretariat for Defense Industries of the Republic of Turkey on 30 March 2007, when the Defense Industries Executive Committee awarded a contract worth approximately $500 million to Otokar for the design, development and production of four prototypes of a national main battle tank.
 On July 29, 2008, Turkey and Hyundai Rotem signed a ₩500 billion (approximately US$540 million) design assistance and technology transfer contract for tank development.
 This contract consists of design assistance and technology transfer related to the development of systems, armor packages, and 120 mm guns necessary for the development of Altay tanks, and includes design assistance and technology transfer of Hyundai Rotem, Hyundai WIA, and Agency for Defense Development throughout the development process.

 The first 3D image of the MBT was released to the public on 7 April 2010 during a press release by the Undersecreteriat for Defense Industries of the Republic of Turkey.
-In 2012, Otokar General Manager Serdar Görgüç has announced that the company is considering the development of an electric engine for the Altay.
-However, the electric engine probably no longer in consideration.
+In 2012, Otokar General Manager Serdar Görgüç announced that the company was considering the development of an electric engine for the Altay.
+However, the electric engine is probably no longer under consideration.
 The military electronics company Aselsan manufactures and integrates the Volkan III modular fire control system, command, control and information systems, while state-owned MKEK (Mechanical and Chemical Industries Corporation) produce MKE 120 mm tank gun.
-Another state company Roketsan produce an indigenous armor.
+Another state-owned company, Roketsan, produces an indigenous armor.
 The first prototype Altay was ready for use by the end of 2016.
 Once the prototypes are produced and tested, the Undersecreteriat for Defense Industries of the Republic of Turkey will prepare and execute a separate order for the first lot of 250 tanks.
-A total of 1000 MBTs are planned to be produced in four separate lots of 250 units.
+A total of 1,000 MBTs are planned to be produced in four separate lots of 250 units.
 Every delivered lot is expected to have additional upgrades.
 Otokar completed all infrastructure planning and programming for mass production.
 Koç Holding Vice Chair and Otokar Chair Ali Koç said mass production was expected to start 18–22 months after their offer was accepted.